canadaprogrammer/edx-first-ios-app/README.md

     - To do this, we would want to re-run a block of code... what construct?
     - We then call that function in our renderer() function

+### Demo: Create an Augmented Reality Project

+1. Create New Xcode Project
+2. iOS > Augmented Reality App > Next
+3. Choose team, Interface: Storyboard, Language: Swift, Content Technology: SceneKit > Next > Create
+4. Download a 3D model (fender_stratocaster) from https://developer.apple.com/augmented-reality/quick-look/
+5. Right click on art.scnassets > Click Add Files to "art.scnassets" > Downloads folder > Choose the downloaded 3D model (.usdz) > Add
+6. Click fender_stratocaster.usdz under art.scnassets
+   1. Click fender_stratocaster on the navigation area
+   2. Click Show the Node Inspector on the Untility area
+      1. Click Opacity and push tab button
+         1. Convert this document to SCN format > Convert
+         2. Remove "copy" from the filename, 'fender_stratocaster.scn'
+         3. Delete fender_stratocaster.usdz
+7. Click fender_stratocaster.scn
+   1. Click fender_stratocaster on the navigation area
+      1. Click Show the Node Inspector on the Untility area
+         1. Change the Scale to all 0.1
+         2. Change Position y to -10 on the Node Inspector for testing
+   2. Right click on fender_stratocaster
+      1. Click Focus Selection
+8. Click Viewcontroller.swift
+   1. Change `ship.scn` to `fender_stratocaster.scn` inside `viewDidLoad`
+9. Choose your device as a simulator
+10. Hit OK on you device for Camera permission

 ---

 ## Errors